Levi Reid: Non-League

 Joining Stafford Rangers, his strike in the Conference North play-off final penalty shoot-out booked Rangers a place in the Conference National for the 2006–07 season.
 Rangers struggled to adapt to their new division in 2006–07, though Reid was a regular in the latter half of the season.
 Reid made his return to the English Football League in 2007–08, joining Macclesfield Town on trial, who were managed by his former teammate Ian Brightwell.
 He impressed at the season's start and was offered a four-month deal.
 Enjoying regular football for the League Two club, he signed an end-of-season deal in December.
 In August 2008 he joined Oxford United on trial, alongside former Macclesfield teammate Michael Husbands.
 Reid was given a six-month contract with Oxford, but left late in September 2008 to help care for his sick baby back in Stafford.

-In August 2009 he re-signed with Stafford Rangers.
-At the end of the 2009–10 campaign he left the club to search for full-time football, but returned to Rangers after his search was unsuccessful.
+In August 2009, he re-signed with Stafford Rangers.
+At the end of the 2009–10 campaign, he left the club to search for full-time football, but returned to Rangers after his search was unsuccessful.
 Rangers were relegated out of the Conference North at the end of the 2010–11 season.
 Reid won a short-term deal at Telford United in March.
 Telford won the Conference North play-offs to seal a place in the Conference National, and though Reid failed to make a first-team appearance he was still invited back to the club in the summer to try to prove himself worthy of a new deal.
 In September 2011, he was loaned out to Chasetown of the Northern Premier League Premier Division.
 He made 11 appearances for the "Scholars", scoring one goal.

 On 3 January 2012, he joined Conference North side Gainsborough Trinity.
 Steve Housham's side qualified for the play-offs with a fourth-place finish in 2011–12, but lost 1–0 to Nuneaton Town in the final.
 Reid was not amongst those players retained at the end of the season and thus departed The Northolme.
 He joined up with Stafford Rangers, now of the Northern Premier League, for a third time in October 2012.
 The club finished 15th in 2012–13, before being relegated at the end of the 2013–14 season.
 Rangers ended the 2014–15 season outside the Division One South play-offs on goal difference.
 They won promotion as champions in the 2015–16 season, and Reid was voted Players' Player of the Year and Directors' Player of the Year.
-He made his 250th appearance for the club in January 2017.
 Rangers finished 13th in the Northern Premier League Premier Division in 2016–17 and then 14th in 2017–18.
+He played 24 games for Gresley Rovers between January 2022 and January 2023.